-A common method of calculating similarity called Cosine Similarity is used in machine learning articles such as [38] [37, 38] [39].
+A common method of calculating similarity called Cosine Similarity is used in machine learning articles such as [38] [39].
 If we name feature vectors of the drug of di and dj as xi and xj, Cosine Similarity between xi and xj is defined as follows:

-SCos (xi, xj) = xi . xj / (||xi ||2 ||xj ||2) (1)
+Scos xi, xj= xi . xjxi xj|) (1)

-Where || . ||2 is the Euclidean Norm and xi .xj is inner product of two vectors.
+Where || . || is the Euclidean Norm and xi .xj is inner product of two vectors.